rcmoynihan/modern-data-eng/README.md

 - **Great Expectations (GX):** Data quality validation tool.
 - **MailDev:** An easy-to-use SMTP server for development purposes.
 It's used here to test email notifications from Airflow.
 - **ZooKeeper:** A centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
 - **Redis:** An open-source, in-memory data structure store, used as a database, cache, and message broker.
-Here, it's configured for use with environment-specific variables.

 # In-Lecture Reference